airswap/airswap-cli/README.md

 Environment variables are loaded from a `.env` file in the root directory.
 The following must be set:

-- `PRIVATE_KEY` - The private key of an account to use for staking.
+- `ETHEREUM_ACCOUNT` - The private key of an account to use for staking and trading.
 - `ETHEREUM_NODE` - The URL of an Ethereum node to connect to.
-- `INDEXER_ADDRESS` - The address of an Indexer you intend to use.
-- `SWAP_ADDRESS` - The address of a Swap contract you intend to use.

 There is an example `.env-example` that you can copy to `.env` to start with.
 Latest Swap and Indexer deployments found on [AirSwap Docs](https://docs.airswap.io/).

 ### Ethereum Account

-To use an existing Ethereum account, set the `PRIVATE_KEY` in your `.env` file.
+To use an existing Ethereum account, set the `ETHEREUM_ACCOUNT` in your `.env` file.
 Otherwise create a random account using the `yarn utils:account` script.
 Paste the generated private key into your `.env` file.

 ### Ethereum Node

 To use an existing Ethereum node, set the `ETHEREUM_NODE` in your `.env` file.
 Otherwise you can create a free account with INFURA.
 Navigate to https://infura.io/ to create an account and generate an API key and URL.

+### Contract Versions

+The Swap and Indexer contracts used by Maker Kit are specified within their respective packages, `@airswap/swap` and `@airswap/indexer` in the [AirSwap Protocols](https://github.com/airswap/airswap-protocols) repository.

-## Helpful for Testing (Rinkeby)
+## Helpful for Testing on Rinkeby

 - **ETH** to pay for transactions - [ETH Faucet](https://faucet.rinkeby.io/)
 - **WETH** for trading - `0xc778417e063141139fce010982780140aa0cd5ab` [Etherscan](https://rinkeby.etherscan.io/address/0xc778417e063141139fce010982780140aa0cd5ab)